cryptocoinjs/cryptocoinjs.com/markdown/about/contributing.md

 ### Testing

 Tests are critical to building and maintaining working software.
 Tests should be seen as a contract between the software and expectations.
 Tests yield dividends in the long run.
 Currently [Mocha](http://visionmedia.github.io/mocha/) is the preferred test runner with the [BDD interface](http://visionmedia.github.io/mocha/#interfaces).
-Most of the tests are using the [Terst](https://github.com/jprichardson/terst) testing library.
-I prefer this because it's extremely terse and is still very readable without being overly verbose.
-However, [chai](http://chaijs.com/) would be an acceptable alternative.
+Most of the tests were written using the [Terst](https://github.com/jprichardson/terst) testing library.
+I prefered this because it's extremely terse and is still very readable without being overly verbose.
+However, for a project this large, we need to use a "common language" and thus Node.js [`assert`](http://nodejs.org/api/assert.html) module should be the standard.

 ### Indentation